 Whooping cough, also known as pertussis, is making an unsettling comeback, with cases on the rise.
-This highly contagious respiratory disease, often mistaken for a common cold in its early stages, can quickly escalate into severe coughing fits that can last for weeks.
 As more people become vulnerable, understanding the risks and taking preventive measures is crucial to protect yourself and your loved ones from this persistent threat.

 What Is Whooping Cough?